Sharing Stories

 Natural features of the land, as well as phenomenon like the stars, planets and universe, are part of deep knowledge derived from Nyoongar oral histories of the Nyitting (Dreaming).

-Students will be immersed through story, movement and access to real objects and artifacts developed in consultation with the Traditional Owners from across WA.
+Developed in consultation with Traditional Owners, students will be immersed through story, movement and access to real objects and artifacts.

 Student experience